Denver International Airport: Facilities

 The airport is 23 mi from Downtown Denver, which is 15 mi farther away than Stapleton International Airport, the airport DEN replaced.

-The 135.70 km2 of land owned by DEN is the largest amount of commercial airport land area in North America, by a great extent.
-The land that was transferred from Adams County to Denver after a 1989 vote, increasing the city's size by 50 percent and bifurcating the western portion of the neighboring county.
+The 33531 acre of land owned by DEN is the largest amount of commercial airport land area in North America, by a great extent.
+DEN is so large that in terms of airports, Dallas Fort Worth International Airport, Chicago O'Hare International Airport, Hartsfield-Jackson Atlanta International Airport, and Los Angeles International Airport can fit into the airport's expansive property with almost 500 acres (200 ha) of land to spare.
+The land, transferred from Adams County to Denver after a 1989 vote, increased the city's size by 50 percent and bifurcated the western portion of the neighboring county.
 All freeway traffic accessing the airport from central Denver leaves the city and passes through Aurora for nearly 2 mi, making the airport a practical exclave.
 Similarly, the A Line rail service connecting the airport with downtown Denver has two intervening stations in Aurora.

 Terminal

-The Denver International Airport area from above in August 2023.

 DEN has one terminal, named the Jeppesen Terminal after aviation safety pioneer Elrey Borge Jeppesen, and three midfield concourses, spaced far apart.
 The three midfield concourses have a total of 169 gates in operation as of early 2025.
 Concourse A is accessible via a pedestrian bridge directly from the terminal building, as well as via the underground train system that services all three concourses.
 For access to Concourses B and C, passengers must utilize the train.
 All international arrivals without border pre-clearance are processed in Concourse A; this concourse also has four 3-jetway international gates that can support ADG Group VI aircraft such as an Airbus A380 and a Boeing 747-8, the two largest commercial aircraft in the world.

+Concourse A, Denver Airport.
+Moving walkways are present throughout the airport.